stojankukrika/A2ZCMS/README.md

 -----
 <a name="step2"></a>
 ### Step 2: Use Composer to install dependencies

+Laravel utilizes [Composer](http://getcomposer.org/) to manage its dependencies.
+First, download a copy of the composer.phar.
+Once you have the PHAR archive, you can either keep it in your local project directory or move to usr/local/bin to use it globally on your system.
+On Windows, you can use the Composer [Windows installer](https://getcomposer.org/Composer-Setup.exe).

 #### Option 1: Composer is not installed globally

     cd a2zcms